BrianBoddaert/PillarBlast_Showcase/README.md

 The mechanics are like battleship but then you can place buildings and generate income.

-I post this on here to show off my Unity experience for portfolio purposes.
+The sourcecode is not public, but this is posted to show my Unity experience.

 https://youtu.be/Xzgfnm00iuA